The Bitcoin Frenzy, What Is It and Is It Worth Investing in?

-Trading Education is a leading center of resources for investors, including those new to investing.
-Our educational content is designed to equip you with the knowledge you need to make an informed decision on your next investment, and to introduce you to the options available to you as an investor.
-Our guide to Bitcoin investing is designed to give an overview of the benefits and risks Bitcoin presents, and to help you understand what the cryptocurrency is all about.
+Trading Education is a leading centre of resources for investors, including those new to investing.
+Our educational content is designed to equip you with the knowledge you need to make an informed decision on your next investment and to introduce you to the options available to you as an investor.
+Our guide to bitcoin investing is designed to give an overview of the benefits and risks bitcoin presents, and to help you understand what the cryptocurrency is all about.

 Bitcoin is a peer-to-peer digital currency, managed under a public ledger known as a blockchain.
 It has no central bank, instead being driven by the network activity on that blockchain.
 The 'coins' are actually pieces of digital information, which can be 'mined' by computer software and then traded on the network.
 Bitcoins can be found by any user with the right technology at their disposal - but they can also be bought and sold as assets in their own right.

 Bitcoin is one of many cryptocurrencies which have emerged in recent years.
 It remains the most high profile and valuable of all the cryptoassets, but it is also among the most unstable and it is characterised by large price swings which can be highly unpredictable.
 Investing in bitcoin is often seen as a gamble because of the huge risks involved: with no central administrator, there is no chance of a bailout if the currency does go into steep decline.